 Non-animal affinity reagents, such as recombinant antibodies and aptamers, can be used in all applications in which traditional antibodies are used, including in basic research, regulatory testing, and clinical applications.
-They are commercially available and, with appropriate resources, can be developed by researchers in their own laboratories.^{369,370} The numerous scientific advantages of non-animal affinity reagents over animal-derived antibodies include high affinity and specificity, shorter generation time, reduced immunogenicity, the ability to control selection conditions, and the ability to be generated against unstable, toxic, immunosuppressant, and non-immunogenic antigens.371 the hybridoma method.372 In order to expedite such a ban, we recommend that member states and research funding bodies provide grant opportunities for the generation and implementation of non-animal affinity reagents.
+They are commercially available and, with appropriate resources, can be developed by researchers in their own laboratories.
+The numerous scientific advantages of non-animal affinity reagents over animal-derived antibodies include high affinity and specificity, shorter generation time, reduced immunogenicity, the ability to control selection conditions, and the ability to be generated against unstable, toxic, immunosuppressant, and non-immunogenic antigens.
+381 reagents, concluding that the use of animal-free affinity reagents would improve scientific reproducibility and that scientists should work towards the replacement of animal-derived antibodies.
+382 In the U.S., experts and organizations, including NICEATM and the PETA International Science Consortium, are working to increase access to animal-free affinity reagents.
+In December 2019, NICEATM and the Science Consortium convened a meeting to outline a pathway to improve the quality and reproducibility of research and testing by accelerating their production and use.
+Steps to overcome hurdles to a comprehensive shift from animal-derived to animal-free, sequence-defined affinity reagents that were identified at the meeting are described in the article "Increasing the use of animal-free recombinant antibodies".
+383 More information on sources of animal-free affinity reagents, webinars, publications, and the scientific, economic, and ethical advantages of replacing animal-derived antibodies with animal-free options is available at www.piscltd.org.uk/our-work/antibodies/.